-UCU is not opposed to colleges developing specialism, especially in courses at level 3 and above where there may not be enough students/learners to support more than one college delivering programmes at these levels in an area/region.
+UCU is not opposed to colleges developing specialisms, especially in courses at level 3 and above where there may not be enough students/learners to support more than one college delivering programmes at these levels in an area/region.
+However such specialisms should not be at the price of access either in a geographical or physical sense.